 When auditability is built into your planning environment, every number has a clear lineage.
 Inputs, adjustments, and assumptions are documented and accessible, supporting both internal governance and external reporting requirements.

 Each of these capabilities improves a specific part of the planning process.
-Together, they create a fundamentally more reliable operating model for finance.
+Together, they create a more reliable operating model for finance.

 When financial consolidation and planning are connected, actuals and plans follow the same structure.
 Variance analysis can happen without additional reconciliation.
 Data can be shared across teams with greater confidence.
 And planning cycles move faster because the manual steps that used to slow everything down are no longer part of the process.